GoShare on San Diego CW6

-San Diego startup offer hauling help Uber style
+San Diego startup offers hauling help in a convenient app.

 Jim Patton: Need help moving a heavy item fast?